 Not far away is a totally different historic monument – the Petrovaradin Fortress.
 The cliffs of steep hill above the Danube have been fortified by the Habsburgs for over a century in order to make it their strongest point of defense towards the Turks.
 The final result is the mightiest fortification on the Danube with dozens of bastions, trenches and gates, today fully enjoyed by locals and visitors.
 This citadel is also know for its stunning vistas over the whole of the city of Novi Sad as well as for Exit Fest, for years one of the best music festivals in Europe.

 On the other side of the river spreads Novi Sad, the capital of Vojvodina.
 Though not as old as its neighbors, the city boasts a lovely 19th century center teeming with stylishly dressed youth, many churches of its ethnically diverse population and museums and galleries packed with history and art, from Roman helmets to modernist paintings.
-After a lunch in the city center you will have time to explore Novi Sad on your own.
+After lunch in the city center, you will have time to explore Novi Sad on your own.

 Full of impressions, we head back to Belgrade where we will arrive in late afternoon.